code-with-amitk/Code-examples/System-Design/Scalable/Distributed_File_System/GFS/README.md

 ```
 <a name=boereads></a>
 ### 6.1 Reads
-- Max reads limits on provided 1Gbps line and 100Mbps switch
+- Max reads limits on provided [1Gbps ethernet cable](/Networking/OSI-Layers/Layer-1/Media_Types) and 100Mbps switch
   - 1 Gbps Line.
 10<sup>9</sup> / 16 = 62.5 Mbps
   - 100 Mbps switch.
 100<sup>6</sup> / 16 = 6.25 Mbps
 - From 16 readers, 1 reader's Read limit = 6Mbps.
 This will drop further when readers increases.
+- Limit can be increased by using [CAT7 ethernet cable](/Networking/OSI-Layers/Layer-1/Media_Types).